 When lots of people start searching for something, it can provide useful information about particular trends at that time.
 Google Trends samples Google web searches to estimate the popularity of searches over a certain period of time and shares those results publicly in aggregated terms.
-Learn more third parties
+Learn more specific partners servers around the world third parties